Might the idea of a simulated universe account for the uptick in Global insanity?

 The question then becomes, “Is there a purpose for the insanity that we are seeing play out right now?
 And if so, what is it?”

-In an attempt to answer this very large question, I felt compelled to re-visit a conversation I had last May (2017) with alternative researcher and Emmy award winning producer Linda Moulton Howe as we discussed the idea that our universe may actually be a computer simulation – a thesis which has gained wider recognition amongst some prominent academics and was discussed in great detail at the landmark Isaac Asimov Memorial Debate in New York City in April of 2016.
+In an attempt to answer this very large question, I felt compelled to re-visit a conversation I had in 2017 with alternative researcher and Emmy award winning producer Linda Moulton Howe as we discussed the idea that our universe may actually be a computer simulation – a thesis which has gained wider recognition amongst some prominent academics and was discussed in great detail at the landmark Isaac Asimov Memorial Debate in New York City in April of 2016.

 …But more on that later.